adaltas/node-shell/doc/content/usage/tutorial.md

 ## Configuring options

-Command-line `options` are commands used to pass parameters to a program.
+Command-line `options` are commands used to pass information to a program.
 These entries, also called command-line switches, can pass along cues for changing various settings.
 They follow the command name on the command line or right after the application call. `options` can be passed it two ways when prefixed with:

 - `--` followed by their name.
 - `-` followed by their shortcut alternative.